mregmi22/Band_Name_Generator-/README.md

-# Simple generator that helps come up with a band name if you are unsure of what to come up with
+# Simple generator that helps you come up with a band name if you are unsure of what to come up with